auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 But Eve could try to hide Alice's documentation in the binary using various obfuscation techniques.
-The International Obfuscated C Code Contest is particularly famous, but the techniques demonstrated there cannot defeat a competent and persistent reverse engineer attempting to recover the tags from an implementation of the G3P.
+The International Obfuscated C Code Contest is particularly famous, but the techniques demonstrated there cannot defeat a persistent reverse engineer attempting to recover the tags from an implementation of the G3P.

-In the G3P, the tags can be inferred by watching the transitions of the SHA256 and blowfish-expand state machines.
-Thus, in order to be secure against the best reverse engineers on their best days, Eve must implement these state machines in such a way that the transitions cannot be observed by those who are physically running the machines.
+In the G3P, the tags can be inferred by watching the transitions of the SHA256 and blowfish-expand state machines with a memory debugger.
+Thus, in order to be secure against the best reverse engineers on their best days, Eve must implement those machines in such a way that the state transitions cannot be observed by those who are physically running the machines.

 In theory it should be possible for Eve to use some flavor of Homomorphic Encryption (HE) to conduct a secure  _tag obfuscation attack_.
 For example,